wwarthen/RomWBW/Source/Doc/UserGuide.md

 a result, a formatted filesystem will be accessible to any operating system.
 The only possible issue is that if you turn on date/time stamping using the newer OSes, the older OSes will not understand this.
-Files will not be corrupted, but the date/time stamps will not be maintained.
+The older OS will not corrupt the files, but the date/time stamps will not be maintained.

 The following sections briefly describe the operating system options currently available and brief operating notes.